wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/7-understand-custom-functions-capabilities.md

 ## Creating a custom functions project

-You create a custom functions project by running the yo office generator.
+You create a custom functions project by running the Yeoman Generator tool.
 Then choose the option for a custom functions project.
 By default, the project will also have a task pane.

 If you're using Visual Studio Code, you can debug custom functions in Excel on Windows.